 Why it works:

-5. Europcar: Privilege Loyalty Program
+5. Europcar: Privilege For You Loyalty Program

 Why it works:

-6. Nissan: One to One Rewards
+6. Nissan: MyNISSAN Rewards Loyalty Program

 Why it works:

-7. Fred Beans: AutoRewards program
+7. Fred Beans: AutoRewards Loyalty Program

 Fred Beans is a family-owned and operated dealership business that caters to drivers in the greater Philadelphia area.
 With more than 25 dealerships supplying 18 vehicle brands, the company set out to deliver additional value to customers in the form of a loyalty program.

-- The program focuses heavily on discounts, as each loyalty point can be redeemed for a $2 discount (up to a total amount of $2,000)
+- The program focuses heavily on discounts, as each loyalty point can be redeemed for a $1 discount (up to a total amount of $2,000).

-- Benefits, such as free oil changes are unlocked upon hitting the 350, 500, 750, 1,000-point milestones
+- Gift certificates are unlocked upon hitting the 200, 350, 500, 750, and 1,000-point milestones.

 Why it works: